Tail Wani

-Tail Wani, commonly known as Tailwani, is a village in Anantnag tehsils in Anantnag district, Jammu and Kashmir, India.
+Tail Wani, commonly known as Tailweain, is a village in Anantnag tehsils in Anantnag district, Jammu and Kashmir, India.
 Tail Wani village is located in Anantnag Tehsil of Anantnag district in Jammu & Kashmir.
 It is situated 17 km away from Anantnag.

 Demographics

 According to the 2011 Census of India, Tail Wani village has a total population of 4,840 people including 2,431 males and 2,409 females; and has a literacy rate of 52.44%.